-SIMON HARTER is an AV® rated attorney with twenty-eight years of experience in all aspects of litigation, appeals, arbitration and mediation.
+SIMON HARTER is an AV® rated attorney with thirty-one years of experience in all aspects of litigation, appeals, arbitration and mediation.
 Mr. Harter is admitted to practice in New York, New Jersey and Connecticut.
 He is an experienced and capable courtroom litigator and has successfully argued appeals in cases involving complex issues of jurisdiction and international dispute resolution.
 Mr. Harter has also arbitrated a substantial number of maritime and commercial disputes before the Society of Maritime Arbitrators of New York and the American Arbitration Association.

 Mr. Harter is a Proctor Member of the Maritime Law Association and is the Immediate Past Chairman of the Hull and P&I Subcommittee of the Marine Insurance and General Average Committee.
 Mr. Harter's particular expertise is in the field of marine insurance.
 In addition to regularly handling all aspects of third-party liability claims and first-party coverage disputes, he also participates in a variety of activities devoted to the study and development of the law.
 Mr. Harter is the author of the chapter, "Marine Insurance" in New Appleman on Insurance Law - Library Edition 5-51A (2016 edition) and the chapter, "Understanding Marine Insurance" in New Appleman Insurance Law Practice Guide Vol. 4-46 (2012 edition).
 He is the editor of Volumes 7 & 7A (Marine Insurance) of Benedict on Admiralty, the leading maritime law treatise series published annually by Matthew Bender, and is the author of the Marine Insurance chapter in Volume 8 (Deskbook) of the Benedict series.
 Mr. Harter is also the editor of, and a contributing author to, Marine Protection & Indemnity Policy Annotations Project (Maritime Law Assoc.
 2001) found at (http://mlaus.org/documentlibrary/the_mla_reports/ MLA-Special-Report PI-Annotations-Doc-No-761.pdf).